lukechilds/howmanyconfs.com/README.md

 There's no automated way to get this data and no reliable data source to scrape it from.
 We'd need to manually research all mining hardware and collate the data ourself.
 And as soon as newer mining hardware comes out our results will be outdated.

-Is there a simpler way to get an estimated amount of work per blockchain in a cross-compatible way?
+Is there a simpler way to get an estimated amount of work per blockchain in a single metric we can use for comparisons?

 Yeah, there is, we can use NiceHash prices to estimate the cost in $ to secure a blockchain for a given timeframe.
 This is directly comparable across blockchains and should be directly proportionate to kWh/s, because after all, the energy needs to be paid for in $.